-After you've pressed [ESC] to make the cursor a flashing plussign, you can also press [?] to see a help screen of "PARM ENTRY EDITOR COMMANDS".
+After you've pressed [ESC] to make the cursor a flashing plus-sign, you can also press [?] to see a help screen of "PARM ENTRY EDITOR COMMANDS".

-When you press [RETURN] to end a line or use [ESC] to move the cursor to another line, Copy ][ Plus checks the line to make sure it contains only valid parameter entry instructions.
-If there is an error, Copy ][ Plus will print an error message at the bottom of the screen and leave the cursor on the line with the error.
+When you press [RETURN] to end a line or use [ESC] to move the cursor to another line, Copy][Plus checks the line to make sure it contains only valid parameter entry instructions.
+If there is an error, Copy][Plus will print an error message at the bottom of the screen and leave the cursor on the line with the error.
 Here are some examples of incorrect instructions with the error messages they produce:

-T6-T5 END TRACK < START TRACK

-The start track number needs to be less than the end track number.
+${\tt T6-T5}$ END TRACK < START TRACK The start track number needs to be less than the end track number.

-TQ BAD TRACK NUMBER

-"Q" is not a valid track number.
+TQ BAD TRACK NUMBER "Q" is not a valid track number.

-99=66 ILLEGAL PARM NUMBER ( < 7F)

-The parameter number is too big.
+99=66 ILLEGAL PARM NUMBER (< 7F) The parameter number is too big.
 The largest valid parameter number is \$7F.

-SA31RPQ SYNTAX ERROR

-Copy ][ Plus can't make sense of what you typed.
+SA31RPQ SYNTAX ERROR Copy][Plus can't make sense of what you typed.
 It's not a valid parameter entry instruction.

 You can also print the parameter entry on your printer.
 Press [CTRL-P] anytime the cursor is in the instruction area.
-Copy ][ Plus will display the printer slot number (slot 1, unless you change it) and ask you to press [RETURN] to print the entry.
-Note: If you want to print some or all of the parameter entries, use PRINT PARM FILE, described later.
+Copy][Plus will display the printer slot number (slot 1, unless you change it) and ask you to press [RETURN] to print the entry.